JDMF19/DapperGlib/README.md

 ```

 #### #Primary Keys
 Unlike the table name, the primary key property must always be specified.
-The primary key will be used for action queries like Update, Delete, Etc.
+The primary key will be used for action queries like Update, Find, Delete, Etc.
 We need to use the **PrimaryKey** Attribute on the Property.

 ```C#